William Temple Franklin: Later life

 After the elder Franklin died in 1790, Temple lived for a while with his father William in England.
 In London, he acted as an agent of the American Robert Morris of Philadelphia, a signer of the Declaration of Independence, a financier of the American Revolution, and the wealthiest man in the United States.
 (See Holland Land Company, The Holland Purchase, and The Morris Reserve.)
 In 1792, Franklin sold 12000000 acre of the Phelps and Gorham Purchase east of the Genesee River in New York state to The Pulteney Association, made up of three British investors.
 There was widespread land speculation in New York after the Revolution, as most of the Iroquois nations, as allies of the British, had been forced to cede their lands to the United States by the postwar treaty.
 Millions of acres became available for sale to investors, speculators, and settlers.

 The town and village of Franklinville, in Cattaraugus County (one of the counties formed from land in the Holland Purchase), is named after William Temple Franklin.

 Children

 During his first period in France, Temple had an illegitimate son, Théodore, with his mistress, Blanchette Caillot, a married woman.
 The boy died before reaching age five.
 After his return to England and living with his father, Temple Franklin had an illegitimate daughter, Ellen (May 15, 1798 London – 1875 Nice, France), with Ellen Johnson D’Evelin, the sister-in-law of his father’s second wife, Mary (who had been a widow with children).
 William Franklin took responsibility for his granddaughter Ellen.
 Temple moved to Paris, where he lived the remainder of his life and never saw his father again.
 Temple’s daughter, Ellen, eventually married Capel Hanbury and had a daughter named Maria Hanbury, who was unmarried and had no children.

-In addition to Théodore and Ellen, Temple Franklin had other children.
-He fathered a son, James William Franklin Sr., born on December 15, 1789, in Roaring River, North Carolina, who later married Nancy Amburgey and settled in Virginia, where he died in 1860.
-Temple also had a daughter, Lucy Franklin, born in 1790, who married William Amburgey; they raised a family in Letcher County, Kentucky.
-Another daughter, Sarah Ann Franklin, born on July 6, 1788, in Port Tobacco, Maryland, was believed to be the child of Temple and Abigail Brawner; she married Joseph Perrill Cooper, and they had several children.